MagB/Decodon_2015/README.md

 ### Data Analysis Performed to Date:
 All figures and tables are housed in their own folder along with the script that generated them.

-### 1: Map of populations surveyed in 2014 & 2015, as well as a map of 24 samples used in RNAseq
-In the folder called "figures_w_scripts" you will find folders for each figure.
-Each folder will house the script that generated the figure along with the resulting figure.

-There are 36 populations in total that have been identified by members of the lab.
-This map, however, only includes the 27 unique sites where plants were sampled in 2015.
-Flowers, pollen, leaf tissue and live plants were collected from 22 sites (20 unique sites) in 2015.
-Seeds were collected from all but one of these populations (Puslinch).
-Seeds were collected from an additional 7 sites for which live plants had been collected in 2014.

 ###  Current Tables:
 Table1.
 Summary table of morph frequencies for all populations for which data is available.
 located: